128technology/docs/docs/ts_applications.md

 1. Coordinate a time with the end user reporting a problem to attempt to reproduce the issue.

 2. Prior to testing, enable session captures on the LAN interface of the egress router using the service identified in previous steps.
-Use filters that are inclusive, but as narrow as possible to keep the signal:noise ratio high.

 3. Use the command `write log message BEGINNING TEST 1` to cause the SSR to put an identifier into each log on the system.